pardunmeplz/Neuron/readme.md

 > PS the name is just random AF, nothing to do with any features i plan to implement, I just felt like naming it this

+## Shortcuts

+- Ctrl + left to hide editor
+- Ctrl + right to show editor
+- Ctrl + left_click display to show in editor

 ## To do

 - Text editor widget